-- Depending on the performance of the Index as measured shortly before the maturity date, your investment may result in a loss; there is no guaranteed return of principal. - Your return on the notes may be less than the yield you could earn by owning a conventional fixed or floating rate debt security of comparable maturity - Payments on the notes are subject to our credit risk, and the credit risk of BAC, and actual or perceived changes in our or BAC's creditworthiness are expected to affect the value of the notes.
-If we and BAC become insolvent or are unable to pay our respective obligations, you may lose your entire investment. - Your investment return may be less than a comparable investment directly in the components of the Index. - We are a finance subsidiary and, as such, will have limited assets and operations. - BAC's obligations under its guarantee of the notes will be structurally subordinated to liabilities of its subsidiaries - The notes issued by us will not have the benefit of any cross-default or cross-acceleration with other indebtedness of BofA Finance or BAC: events of bankruptcy or insolvency or resolution proceedings relating to BAC and covenant breach by BAC will not constitute an event of default with respect to the notes.
+- Depending on the performance of the Market Measure as measured shortly before the maturity date, your investment may result in a loss; there is no guaranteed return of principal. - Your potential for a positive return based on the depreciation of the Market Measure is limited.
+The absolute value return feature applies only if the Ending Value is less than the Starting Value but greater than or equal to the Threshold Value.
+Because the Threshold Value is 85.00% of the Starting Value, any positive return due to the depreciation of the Market Measure is limited to 15.00%.
+Any decline in the Ending Value from the Starting Value by more than 15.00% will result in a loss, rather than a positive return, on the notes. - Your investment return based on any increase of the Market Measure is limited to the return represented by the Capped Value - Your return on the notes may be less than the yield you could earn by owning a conventional fixed or floating rate debt security of comparable maturity. - Payments on the notes are subject to our credit risk, and the credit risk of BAC, and actual or perceived changes in our or BAC's creditworthiness are expected to affect the value of the notes.
+If we and BAC become insolvent or are unable to pay our respective obligations, you may lose your entire investment. - Your investment return may be less than a comparable investment directly in the Market Measure or the related commodity. - We are a finance subsidiary and, as such, have no independent assets, operations or revenues. - BAC's obligations under its guarantee of the notes will be structurally subordinated to liabilities of its subsidiaries. - The notes issued by us will not have the benefit of any cross-default or cross-acceleration with other indebtedness of BofA Finance or BAC; and events of bankruptcy or insolvency or resolution proceedings relating to BAC and covenant breach by BAC will not constitute an event of default with respect to the notes.